nebari-dev/nebari/CONTRIBUTING.md

 [Git][git] is a handy tool for version control.
 [GitHub][github] sits on top of Git and supports collaborative and distributed working.

-We know that it can be daunting to start using Git and GitHub if you haven't worked with them in the past, but _qhub-cloud_ maintainers are here to help you figure out any of the jargon or confusing instructions you encounter!
+We know that it can be daunting to start using Git and GitHub if you haven't worked with them in the past, but _qhub_ maintainers are here to help you figure out any of the jargon or confusing instructions you encounter!

 To contribute via GitHub, you'll need to set up a free account and sign in.
 Here are some [instructions](https://help.github.com/articles/signing-up-for-a-new-github-account/) to help you get going.